• Skip to primary navigation

 You’ve got a lot of accolades throughout your life.
 Take a closer look at these.
 It’s all about compliments on well-done work.

-You may have done successfully because of your resourcefulness or natural ability.
+You may have done it successfully because of your resourcefulness or natural ability.
 Try to recall what the compliments were about.

 These are indicators of areas where you can excel.